Jump over the site's primary content.

 prepaid debit cards at many local businesses including Wal-mart,

 - If you are 17 years old, you will have to provide proof of your withdrawal from high school in order to register for the GED test.
 This can be obtained by contacting your high school.

-- If you have questions about testing vouchers or the registration
+- If you have questions about the registration

 Sandy Hoffmann, Coordinator of Adult Education Student Support: